Organisation (album): Legacy

-Elsewhere, Organisation has garnered praise from DJ/producer Paul van Dyk and composer Yann Tiersen, both of whom cite it as the first album they ever acquired.
-Van Dyk stated, "It was extremely influential.
+Organisation has received further endorsements from DJ and record producer Paul van Dyk, composer Yann Tiersen, No Doubt bassist Tony Kanal, and the electronic artists Mike Paradinas and Public Service Broadcasting.
+Van Dyk and Tiersen each cited the album as the first they ever acquired, with Van Dyk adding, "It was extremely influential.
 Early electronic, but also melodies and poppy elements, the general imprint of what later came for me in music."
-Graphic designer and musician Brett Wickens, who co-founded the bands Spoons and Ceramic Hello, was affected by Organisations marriage of artwork and music.
-He identified the record sleeve as the standout from OMD's catalogue, and said of the musical component, "It was extremely moving.
-I used to listen to it driving in the dark a lot."
 Physicist and musician Brian Cox wrote in 2018, "I eventually persuaded my parents to buy Organisation, an album of gentle darkness beneath clouded skies, which I fell in love with aged 12 and still love today."
+Elsewhere, graphic designer and musician Brett Wickens (co-founder of the bands Spoons and Ceramic Hello) was impacted by the record's artwork and "extremely moving" musical content.